 Many consider the Patola saree ‘the ultimate manifestation of weaving perfection’ because even a single thread’s displacement can completely deform the pattern, making the piece redundant.
 The weaving of every Patola saree requires a great deal of mathematical precision, a vivid quality of visualisation of the final product and extreme patience.

 Patolas are manufactured by the resist-dyeing process using the warp and weft technique.
 It usually involves the work of three artisans working on every saree for about four-seven months, making it expensive and time-consuming.
 The time taken to make a single saree depends on the length and intricacy of the pattern.
 The measurements involved in the weaving technique can be as small as 1/100th of an inch.
 The yarn undergoes multiple cycles of tying and dyeing, following a specific order of colours.
-Thehandloom Blue Single Ikat Weft Dyed Mulberry Silk Patola Saree With Royal Blue Border is the perfect artistry and a must-have in your wardrobe.
+The Handloom Mustard Pure Mulberry Silk Single Ikat Patola Saree With Rani Tissue Broad Border is the perfect artistry and a must-have in your wardrobe.

 The different designs of a Patola: